 If you are liable to pay tax at source but live outside Switzerland, you can request a retrospective ordinary assessment by 31 March of the following year if at least 90% of your global gross income was taxed in Switzerland in the tax year in question or if your tax situation is essentially no different from that of a person resident in Switzerland (e.g. if you have virtually no income in your country of residence and are therefore unable to claim any tax deductions for personal or family circumstances there).
 As well as filing an application for a retrospective ordinary assessment, you must provide details of a postal address or a representative in Switzerland.
 If you fail to do this, your application will not be considered.

 Your global income includes the gross income of your spouse, assuming you are legally married and not separated.
-An assessment of whether you meet the requirements for quasi-residence is made after you file your duly completed tax return.

 Please note